sulis-hpc/sulis-hpc.github.io/gettingstarted/batchq/mpi.markdown

 ```
 </details>

-The MPI4Py Python package is included in the SciPy-bundle module.
+The MPI4Py Python package is available via the `mpi4py` environment module.

+{: .note }
+For older toolchains the MPI4Py Python package was included in the `SciPy-bundle`
+environment module rather than being provisioned separately.

 A suitable job script would be the following:

 <p class="codeblock-label">mpi4py.slurm</p>
 ```bash